Our Scientists, Doctors

 Sarah Constantin is a Ph.D student in mathematics at Yale University, where her research focuses on harmonic analysis with applications to machine learning.
 She has presented research at several academic conferences, including the American Mathematics Society sectional meetings.
 She is an NSF and DoD fellow.
 She earned her B.A. at Princeton University in 2010.
 Sarah focuses on research at MetaMed, analyzing the medical literature and constructing mathematical models for quantifying disease risk from patient data.

-Laura Baur is a fourth year medical student at Columbia University’s College of Physicians and Surgeons, matching in residency programs for psychiatry.
+Laura Baur, M.D. is a graduate of Columbia University’s College of Physicians and Surgeons, matching in residency programs for psychiatry.
 She obtained an M.S. in neuroscience at Columbia in 2011, and graduated summa cum laude with a B.A. from Columbia in 2006.
 In 2007, she completed a Fulbright Scholars Research Grant at the Max Planck Institute for Psychiatry in Munich, and presented her findings on the genetics of depression and anxiety disorders at the World Conference on Neurohypophysial Hormones in Regensburg, Germany.
 Outside of business and medicine, she is a local community builder in Chelsea, hosting a weekly discussion series on cognitive science and rational decision making.

 William Eden is a first-rate data analyst who has applied himself to the study of complex dynamic systems.
 He worked as an economist for the Federal Reserve Bank of New York during the 2008 financial crisis, specifically focusing on the international aspects of the crisis and the role of the US dollar.
 He was previously the head of analytics at the mobile health startup Azumio, where he looked at the role of mobile apps in behavior change and health outcomes.
 After college, he studied biochemistry extensively, and has used those conclusions to optimize his own health and that of dozens of friends, family, and clients.
 He holds a degree in economics from Dartmouth College.